FerretDB/FerretDB/website/blog/2023-02-28-ferretdb-release-0-9-2.md

 In the lead-up to the FerretDB GA release, watch out for more new features as we work on adding more backend filtering queries, aggregation pipeline stages, and enabling more compatibility with real-world use cases.

-At FerretDB, we welcome all contributions –code, documentation, blog, etc.
+At FerretDB, we welcome all contributions – code, documentation, blog, etc.
 Also, every bit of feedback is invaluable to us, so please feel free to reach out to us on [any of our channels](https://docs.ferretdb.io/#community).